Episodic Survey of the History of the Constellations

 See also: Polcaro, Andrea.
 (2014).
 "Astronomy in the Levant During the Bronze Age and Iron Age."
 In: Ruggles, Clive.
 (Editor).
 Handbook of Archaeoastronomy and Ethnoastronomy, Part XI, Pages 1801-1812.

-The site, known as Rujm el-Hiri ("the stone heap of the wild cat"), or more recently, Gilgal Refa'im (Hebrew for "Wheel of Giants", referring to a biblical race of giants), was first discovered just northeast of the Sea of Galilee in the Golan Heights area of Israel during an archaeological survey conducted in 1967-1968 after the Six-Day War.
+The site name, Rujm el-Hiri, means "stone heap of the wild cats" in Arabic.
+More recently, the site name, Galgal Refaim/Gilgal Refa'im, meaning the "wheel of ghosts" (wheel of giants"?) in Hebrew, was given.
+The site was first discovered just northeast of the Sea of Galilee in the Golan Heights area of Israel during an archaeological survey conducted in 1967-1968 after the Six-Day War (in which Israel captured the Golan Heights from Syria).
 Following the survey, full-scale archaeological excavations were carried out from 1989 to 1992 by Moshe Kochavi and Yonathan Mizrachi through the Land of Geshur Project of Tel Aviv University's Institute of Archaeology.

 The circular structure was built with dimensions and scales common for other structures of the period.
 It is indicated it was – at least in part – built for an astronomical purpose.
 Research indicates the structure is partly based on the positions of stars.
 It has been suggested the site was used for observations of stars/constellations for aiding religious calculations.
 After lengthy studies beginning in the late 1980s, Yonathan Mizrachi and Anthony Aveni proposed the structure could have served an astronomical purpose.
 Their investigations have shown the entrance way to the center is aligned to the summer solstice.
 Notches in the walls suggest the spring and fall equinoxes are indicated.
 Calculations for when the proposed astronomical alignments would have matched stars gives further support for the construction of the rings being dated to circa 3000 BCE.
 If the wall notches pointed to star-risings they may have been a method for predicting the rainy season (important for pastoralists herding livestock, with concerns for pasture/forage and water).